-Aberrant expression of CD44 is a common feature of many cancers, so we began by investigating to what extent CD44 itself, and related proteins that link it to the cytoskeleton or ECM, are misregulated in GBM tumors (22) (Fig. 1).
-On the mRNA level, correlation analysis of transcriptomic data from The Cancer Genome Atlas (TCGA) reveals that CD44 is indeed frequently overexpressed in GBM tumors, with a median gene expression 4.25fold higher than that of normal brain tissue (Fig. 1B), in agreement with many previous smaller-scale histological studies (8, 23-26).
-Further analysis reveals that many other CD44related genes that are also commonly overexpressed in GBM, particularly those involved in HA synthesis and degradation.
+the mRNA level, correlation analysis of transcriptomic data from The Cancer Genome Atlas (TCGA) reveals that CD44 is indeed frequently overexpressed in GBM tumors, with a median gene expression 4.25-fold higher than that of normal brain tissue (Fig. 1B), in agreement with many previous smaller-scale histologic studies (8, 23-26).
+Further analysis reveals that many other CD44-related genes that are also commonly overexpressed in GBM, particularly those involved in HA synthesis and degradation.
 The genes HAS1, HAS2, and HAS3, which encode the HA synthases, are aberrantly expressed.
-Importantly, induced HAS2 expression has been shown to promote anchorage-independent growth and increases tumorigenicity (27).
-However, the level of HA ultimately found in the matrix is affected both by rates of HA synthesis and several post-transcriptional levels of regulation, so the median decrease in HA synthase transcription is not necessarily inconsistent with the elevated levels of HA in the tumor microenvironment.
+Importantly, induced HAS2 expression has been shown to promote anchorageindependent growth and increases tumorigenicity (27).
+However, the level of HA ultimately found in the matrix is affected both by rates of HA synthesis and several posttranscriptional levels of regulation, so the median decrease in HA synthase transcription is not necessarily inconsistent with the elevated levels of HA in the tumor microenvironment.
 For instance, the expression of hyaluronidases or hyals, which are responsible for HA matrix catabolism, are also misregulated, with hyaluronidase-1 and hyaluronidase-3 generally poorly expressed relative to normal brain tissue.
 On the other hand, hyaluronidase-2 is expressed at high levels during development but at low levels in the adult brain (28), and its induced overexpression promotes tumor invasion in a mouse model (29).

 In addition to proteins that regulate turnover of the HA network, other proteins that physically crosslink linear HA chains together also exhibit altered transcription patterns (Fig. 1A).
 Among these include the family of lecticans and tenascins, which, with HA, form the basic structural components of brain ECM (30).
 The expression of genes that encode proteins key to CD44-mediated intracellular signaling are also misregulated.
-A notable example is the ERM family proteins (ezrin, ridixin, and moesin), which mediates interactions between the cytoplasmic domain of CD44 and the actin cytoskeleton, and have known pro-oncogenic function (31).
-All three ERM proteins are overexpressed in tumor tissue, with expression of MSN correlating strongly and positively with CD44 expression.
-Interestingly, while RHAMM (receptor for hyaluronic acid-mediated motility) is generally described as a pro-invasive HA receptor and has been found to be overexpressed in smaller GBM studies (32), TCGA analysis revealed that the median mRNA expression of the encoding gene HMMR in tumors is only 0.53-fold the expression level of normal brain tissues.
-This suggests that post-transcriptional regulation may have significant effects on HMMR, or that RHAMM overexpression may be a feature of a specific subset of GBM tumors.
+A notable example is the ERM (ezrin, radixin, moesin) family of proteins, which mediates interactions between the cytoplasmic domain of CD44 and the actin cytoskeleton, and have known prooncogenic function (31).
+All 3 ERM proteins are overexpressed in tumor tissue, with expression of MSN correlating strongly and positively with CD44 expression.
+Interestingly, although receptor for HA-mediated motility (RHAMM) is generally described as a proinvasive HA receptor and has been found to be overexpressed in smaller GBM studies (32), TCGA analysis revealed that the median mRNA expression of the encoding gene HMMR in tumors is only 0.53-fold the expression level of normal brain tissues.
+This suggests that posttranscriptional regulation may have significant effects on HMMR, or that RHAMM overexpression may be a feature of a specific subset of GBM tumors.
 Finally, since HA functions as a key organizational scaffold for brain ECM proteins, we examined the gene expression of other ECM proteins (Fig. 1C).
 Indeed, GBM tumors overexpress several proteins that ligate integrins through RGD peptides, such as fibronectin.
 Together, these findings motivated us to more deeply investigate contributions of CD44 and integrin binding to GBM tumor cell adhesion, migration, and invasion.